Mathematical foundations of quantum information: Measurement and foundations: Uncertainty principle

 \subsection{Von Neumann's measurement}

-Von Neumann \cite{vN32} introduce the following measuring process of a position measurement.
+Von Neumann \cite{vN32} introduced the following measuring process of a position measurement.
 Caves \cite{Cav85} showed that this measurement satisfies the SQL.
 Here, we shall show that this measurement satisfies the Heisenberg inequality.